West Timor Travel, Indonesia – Indonesian Tribes and Sacrifices

 Just as we were about to confirm with Pae Nope, Timus reduced his price to IDR 800,000 (about €47) which was, of course, a more attractive offer and closer to our budget!
 Little did we know at the time that Timus would have most probably been Pae Nope’s surrogate choice for us!

-If you are looking for a guide, in West Timor Indonesia, we can happily recommend both Timus and Jemri.
+If you are looking for a West Timor travel guide, we can happily recommend both Timus and Jemri.
 Both spoke good English, gave us detailed information about the region, its people and their culture and advised us on how best to behave when meeting the tribal elders.
-Although they are based in Soe, they seemed to be willing to guide visitors based in other towns on West Timor too.
+Although they are based in Soe, they seemed to be willing to guide visitors in other towns on West Timor too.

 Visiting a traditional market